easyops-cn/next-core/etc/brick-kit.api.md

 // Warning: (ae-internal-missing-underscore) The name "StoryboardFunctionPatch" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export type StoryboardFunctionPatch = Pick<StoryboardFunction, "source" | "typescript">;
+export type StoryboardFunctionPatch = Pick<StoryboardFunction, "source" | "typescript" | "transformed">;

 // Warning: (ae-internal-missing-underscore) The name "StoryboardFunctionRegistry" should be prefixed with an underscore because the declaration is marked as @internal
 //